 After more than 184 years since the conclusion of the work on the New Translation, a complete edition has now been published, faithful to the process of translation followed by the Prophet Joseph Smith, Jr. and including all of his edits and revisions.
 Members of the Church of Jesus Christ of Latter-day Saints will notice many significant and important differences between the LDS KJV and the Restoration Edition of the New Translation.
 No more is there a need to go to an appendix (and lose your train of thought in the process) or search through footnotes in order to find revisions made by the prophet Joseph Smith.
 All additions, corrections, and deletions are made unabashedly and seamlessly within the text itself, to be read in one continuous flow of revelation and truth.
 This is truly a gift to be cherished, studied, and appreciated by all seekers of truth.
 The publication of the complete New Translation of the Bible represents a step in our collective repentance before the Lord for taking His word and work lightly in the past.

-The Restoration Edition scripture committee that coordinated the recovery of the New Translation of the Bible also produced a modern English version, which can be downloaded as two separate volumes, known as the The Old Covenants and The New Covenants.
+The Restoration Edition scripture committee that coordinated the recovery of the New Translation of the Bible in 2017 also produced a modern English version of the Bible, which can be downloaded as two separate volumes, known as the The Old Covenants and The New Covenants.
 (Note: The New Covenants includes both the New Testament of the Bible as well as the Book of Mormon as originally intended by the Lord as revealed to Joseph Smith, whereas The Old Covenants contains only the Old Testament of the Bible).

 Reference: Matthews, RJ (1983).
 Joseph Smith’s efforts to publish his Bible “Translation”.
 Ensign, Jan, 57-64.